TOC Board Structure

 This year I plan to reset my compass with a focus on sharing my story from many perspectives and networking in different ways to cast a broader net so more people can become a part of the TOC family.

-Michelle Clark is the Director of Marketing and Strategic Partnerships at Management Concepts a provider of training, career development, performance improvement, and human capital solutions for the public sector.
+Michelle Clark is the former Director of Marketing and Strategic Partnerships at Management Concepts a provider of training, career development, performance improvement, and human capital solutions for the public sector.

 Eugene de Ribeaux